carlosrodlop/terraform-lib/docs/aws/AWS_Solution_Architect.md

 - FaaS (**Function as a Service**), Serverless.
 You don’t have to worry about OS or scaling (scale on demand)
 - Lambda function supports many languages such as Node.js, Python, Java, C#, Golang, Ruby, etc.
 - It is cheaper than EC2.
 There is no charge when your code is not running.
 What determines price for Lambda?
-  - Request Pricing (Free Tier: 1 million requests per month)
+  - Number of Request Pricing (Free Tier: 1 million requests per month)
-  - Duration Pricing and resource (memory) usage
+  - Duration Pricing (Execution) and resource (memory) usage
   - Additional Charges: if your lambda uses other AWS services or transfers data.
 For example, If your lambda function reads and writes data to or from Amazon S3, you will be billed for the read/write requests and the data stored in Amazon S3
-- You are charged based on number of requests (first million free), execution time usage.
-Cheaper than EC2.
 - AWS Lambda integrates with other AWS services to invoke functions or take other actions (Check examples [here](https://aws.amazon.com/lambda/))
-- ==> Method of Invocation:
+- Method of Invocation:

-  - `Lambda polling`: For services that generate a queue or data stream, you set up an event source mapping in Lambda to have Lambda poll the queue or a data stream.
+  - `Lambda polling`: For services that generate a **queue or data stream**
     - Services: Amazon Managed Streaming for Apache Kafka, Self-managed Apache Kafka, Amazon DynamoDB, Amazon Kinesis, Amazon MQ, Amazon Simple Queue Service
-  - `Event-driven`: Some services generate events (JSON documents) that can invoke your Lambda function.
+  - `Event-driven`: Some services generate **events (JSON documents) that can invoke your Lambda function**.
     - Synchronous
       - Services: Elastic Load Balancing (Application Load Balancer), Amazon Cognito, Amazon Lex, Amazon Alexa, Amazon API Gateway, Amazon CloudFront (Lambda@Edge), Amazon Kinesis Data Firehose, AWS Step Functions
       - Common Use Case: Respond to incoming HTTP requests using API Gateway.
     - Asynchronous
-      - Common Use Case
       - Services: Amazon Simple Storage Service, Amazon Simple Notification Service, Amazon Simple Email Service, AWS CloudFormation, Amazon CloudWatch Logs, Amazon CloudWatch Events, AWS CodeCommit, AWS Config, AWS IoT Events
       - In response to resource **lifecycle events**, such as with Amazon Simple Storage Service (Amazon S3).
       - **On a Schedule** with Amazon EventBridge (CloudWatch Events).

 - Lambda limitations:
   - Execution time can’t exceed 900 seconds or 15 min